-- 7.5.1 The CAB shall issue an English language certificate which, in addition to requirements in ISO 17065 7.7, shall contain: - 7.5.1.1 The latest published version of the ecolabel or logo. - 7.5.1.2 For fishery certificates, a unique fishery certificate code in 3 parts: - a.
-The first part being the letter "F" for fishery management certificates. - b.
-The second part being the CAB's initials or name. - c.
-The third part being a unique registration number or code issued by the CAB. - 7.5.1.3 For CoC certificates, a unique CoC certificate code that is automatically generated by the certification scheme database. - 7.5.2 The CAB may issue certificates in other languages as well as the English version, providing they bear a disclaimer in at least 10-point font that the certificate is an unverified translation of the English certificate, and in case of differences the English version shall take precedence.
+- 7.5.1 The CAB shall issue a certificate in English which, in addition to requirements in ISO 17065 7.7 contains: - 7.5.1.1 The latest published version of the ecolabel or logo. - 7.5.1.2 For fishery certificates, a unique fishery certificate code that is automatically generated by the certification scheme database. - 7.5.1.3 For CoC certificates, a unique CoC certificate code that is automatically generated by the certification scheme database. - 7.5.2 The CAB may issue certificates in other languages as well as the English version, providing they bear a disclaimer in at least 10-point font that the certificate is an unverified translation of the English certificate, and in case of differences the English version shall take precedence.